Arvi63/Nepali_poem_generation/README.md

 # Nepali poem generation using char RNN in Keras

-## Note: This code is mostly used from https://github.com/ekzhang/char-rnn-keras with minor changes to make implementation easier.

 This project generates the nepali poem using the char RNN.
 Although any sequence like music,other language text can be generated with this architecture.